- Former NBC Chief Washington Correspondent and news anchor for Weekend Today

 - Has reported from every continent except Antarctica

 - Has interviewed President Obama, Malala Yousafzai, the Dalai Lama, and more

 - Offers an in-depth look at the day’s big issues and the personalities driving Washington

 Play Video View Fees

-Born into a military family, O’Donnell grew up in San Antonio, Texas; Landstuhl, Germany; Seoul, South Korea; and Washington, DC.
-She is a graduate of Georgetown University and received a Bachelor of Arts in Philosophy as well as a Master of Arts in Liberal Studies.
-She is married to Geoff Tracy, a restaurateur in Washington, DC.
-They have three children.
+Born into a military family, O'Donnell grew up in San Antonio, Texas; Landstuhl, Germany; Seoul, South Korea and Washington, D.C.
+She is a graduate of Georgetown University’s College of Arts and Sciences and received a Bachelor of Arts in philosophy as well as a Master of Arts in liberal studies.
+She is married to the bacon-loving Geoff Tracy, otherwise known as Chef Geoff.

 Breaking News With Norah O'Donnell.